 One of the Board's key functions is informed oversight of the Company's risk management process.
 The Board does not have a standing risk management committee, but rather administers this oversight function directly through the Board as a whole, as well as through various Board standing committees that address risks inherent in their respective areas of oversight.
 In particular, our Board is responsible for monitoring and assessing strategic risk exposure, including a determination of the nature and level of risk appropriate for the Company.
 Our Audit Committee has the responsibility to consider and discuss our major financial risk exposures and the steps our management has taken to monitor and control these exposures, including guidelines and policies to govern the process by which risk assessment and management is undertaken.
 The Audit Committee also monitors compliance with legal and regulatory requirements and receives updates from the Company's General Counsel on any pending litigation and whistleblower hotline complaints.
 The Audit Committee reviews and approves any related party transactions.
-The Audit Committee responsibilities also include oversight of cybersecurity risk management, and, to that end, the committee typically meets at least annually with both IT and business personnel responsible for cybersecurity risk management and receives periodic reports from the head of cybersecurity risk management, as well as incidental reports as matters arise.
+Our Board addresses the Company's cybersecurity risk management as part of its general oversight function and is responsible for overseeing the Company's cybersecurity risk management processes, including oversight of mitigation of risks from cybersecurity threats.
+The Audit Committee is responsible for reviewing the Company's financial reporting of cybersecurity risks and incidents in accordance with SEC rules.
+The Audit Committee receives regular reports from the Vice President of Technology concerning the Company's significant cybersecurity threats and risk and the processes the Company has implemented to address them.
+The Audit Committee also has access to various reports, summaries or presentations related to cybersecurity threats, risk and mitigation.
 Our Nominating and Corporate Governance Committee monitors the effectiveness of our corporate governance guidelines, including whether they are successful in preventing illegal or improper liability-creating conduct.
 The Nominating and Corporate Governance Committee also reviews potential conflicts of interest, evaluates the Board's leadership structure and management succession, and oversees the Company's ESG activities, including the work of the Company's ESG Council.
 Our Compensation Committee assesses and monitors whether any of our compensation policies and programs has the potential to encourage excessive risk-taking.
 Typically, the entire Board meets with the Company's employees responsible for risk management at least annually, and the applicable Board committees meet at least annually with the employees responsible for risk management in the committees' respective areas of oversight.
 Both the Board as a whole and the various standing committees receive periodic reports from the employees responsible for risk management, as well as incidental reports as matters may arise.
 It is the responsibility of the committee chairs to report findings regarding material risk exposures to the Board as quickly as possible.
 The General Counsel coordinates between the Board and management with regard to the determination and implementation of responses to any problematic risk management issues.